Skip to content

 Irreversibility

 Enabling Person Accounts cannot be undone.
 This is a permanent org-level change.
-CTAs must evaluate this decision with extreme care, especially in orgs that serve both B2B and B2C.
+Evaluate this decision with extreme care, especially in orgs that serve both B2B and B2C.

 Formula Fields and Limits